-This tutorial must not be reproduced, distributed, published, taught, re-blogged or copied to sites such as Pinterest or Facebook without my permission.
-I’m happy for you to sell finished items made with the beads, please give this blog a mention if you do.
+Although I’m offering this pattern for free, I still retain the copyright.
+Please don’t sell this pattern, make it into kits or publish it in any shape or form.
+Please ask my permission if you’d like to teach this pattern.
+Please don’t post the pattern itself to sites such as Pinterest or Facebook (the image above with a link is fine).
+I’m happy for you to sell finished items made with this pattern, please give this blog a mention if you do.
 All text and images belong to The Crimson Moon.

 Next Saturday marks my 7 year Etsy-versary so to celebrate I’m offering 25% off everything in my shop!
 That includes jewellery, cabochons and beading tutorials.
 There is a £5 minimum spend and the offer is valid from now until Sunday night.
 Use coupon code HAPPY7.

 I still can’t quite believe that I’ve been on Etsy for 7 years and I’m really pleased that my shop has been successful!
 So I’m sad, but at the same time happy, to announce that I’m going to be having a break until next year.
 I’m not closing down completely, beading tutorials will still be available to buy, but I won’t be re-listing any cabochons or jewellery that sells or expires.
 So grab them now while you can and take advantage of this week’s discount!